rye/distringo/README.md

-# `uptown`
+# `distringo`

-Uptown is (going to be) a redistricting PWA.
+Distringo is (going to be) a redistricting PWA.

 More to come later.

 ## License

-Uptown is released under the terms of the MIT License.
+Distringo is released under the terms of the MIT License.
 For the body of the license text, see the `LICENSE` file at the root of the source tree, or below.

 ```